satsukizzz/dotfiles/README.md

 # dotfiles
 ## how to use
 ### install
-to install the dot files, run bash .bin/install.sh or simply ./.bin/install.sh at dotfiles directory. it creates symbolic link from the home directory to dotfiles, also apt install make if doesnt exist.
+to install the dot files, run bash install.sh or simply ./install.sh at dotfiles directory. it creates symbolic link from the home directory to dotfiles, also apt install make if doesnt exist.

 ### update local